 British Columbia’s provincial flag was adopted in 1960.

-British Columbia’s provincial animal is the Kermode bear, also known as the “Spirit Bear”.
+British Columbia’s provincial animal is the Kermode bear (pronounced curr-mo-dee), also known as the “Spirit Bear”.

 British Columbia’s provincial flower is the Pacific Dogwood (Cornus nuttallii).
-It is a tree that grows six to eight metres high, and flowers in April and May.
-In the autumn, it is conspicuous for its cluster of bright red berries and brilliant foliage.
+The dogwood is a tree that grows from six to eight meters high, and flowers in April and May.
+In the autumn, it’s conspicuous for its cluster of bright red berries and brilliant foliage.

 British Columbia’s provincial bird is the Steller’s Jay (Cyanacitta stelleri).
 The Steller’s Jay became the province’s official bird on December 17, 1987.